apache/commons-rdf/src/site/markdown/introduction.md

 ```

-Running the `"Charlie knows"` query again should still work, but now
+Running the `"Charlie knows"` query again (try making it into a function)
-return a different identifier.
+should still work, but now return a different label for the football
+player:

 > `Charlie knows _:5e2a75b2-33b4-3bb8-b2dc-019d42c2215a` <br />